The type of electric toothbrush you choose is largely up to your personal preference. However, here are a few of features many dentists recommend.

 A Round, Rotating Head

-Electric toothbrushes featuring round, rotating heads mimic the ideal circular brushing motion recommended by dentists.
+Round, rotating heads mimic the ideal circular brushing motion recommended by dentists.
 This means you can just move the toothbrush over your teeth and the toothbrush will make the circular motions for you.

 A Built-In Timer

+Other electric toothbrushes have optional features such as pressure sensors, which can be quite useful for those who have sensitive gums, or brush too hard.
 Several models feature timers that go off every 30 seconds, so that you know how long to brush each quadrant of your mouth.